ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 You can create an activity tracker instance and provision it in the same region where your data center is located.

-> **Important:** The DR Automation workspaces that run in various regions or data centers will send events to activity tracker instances in their respective regions effective from 29 January 2024.
-You must create and provision instances of activity tracker in the respective regions where your workspaces reside for continued access to DR Automation activity tracker events.
+> **Important:** The {{site.data.keyword.DR_short}} workspaces that run in various regions or data centers will send events to activity tracker instances in their respective regions effective from 29 January 2024.
+You must create and provision instances of activity tracker in the respective regions where your workspaces reside for continued access to {{site.data.keyword.DR_short}}
+ activity tracker events.
 If you want to export activity tracker events, see [Exporting Activity Tracker events](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-export).

 The following table shows the data center and its corresponding regions where you can deploy an activity tracker instance: